jfndi/DesignPatternsInCpp/README.md

 	created, the multiton pattern allows for the controlled creation of multiple instances, which it manages through the use of a map.

+	* Prototype:
+	Prototype is a creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes.
+All prototype classes should have a common interface that makes it possible to copy objects even if their concrete classes are unknown.

 Structural patterns:

 	* Composite: